hemingkx/Spec-Bench/Readme.md

 ## Introduction

 Spec-Bench is a comprehensive benchmark designed for assessing Speculative Decoding methods across diverse scenarios.
-This repository contains the dataset and all scripts to conduct evaluations on Spec-Bench, facilitating the assessment of forefront Speculative Decoding methods ***in the same device and testing environment***.
+Based on Spec-Bench, we aim to establish and maintain a unified evaluation platform for open-source Speculative Decoding approaches.
+This platform facilitates the systematic assessment of existing methods ***in the same device and testing environment***, thereby ensuring fair comparisons.

 Currently, Spec-Bench supports the evaluation of the following open source models: